LusifVR/PrelancerSystems/README.md

 Free to use in personal and commercial projects!

-- You may **not sell or redistribute this system on its own**
+- You may **not sell or redistribute these systems on their own**
-- You may **include it as part of a larger system (or vehicle) and sell that**
+- You may **include them as part of a larger system (or vehicle) and sell that**

-If you use this system, giving credit is appreciated! :)
+If you use any of the systems, giving credit is appreciated! :)
+Provide a link to this github and share it!!!

 ## Setup Guide